nexiality/documentation/tipsandtricks/WebAutomationWaitStrategy.md

 ### Explicit Wait
 Certainly an improvement over the [implicit wait](#implicit-wait) strategy, this strategy extends the concept of "conditional wait" from the presence of web elements to a sleuth of conditions related to web elements.
-With explicit wait we can, for example, delay automation until a certain text is found with a specific web element.
+With explicit wait, we can, for example, delay automation until a certain text is found with a specific web element.
 Of course, such checks implicitly include the presence of said web element as well.
-When using this wait strategy, Nexial instructs the underlying WebDriver to poll and wait until a specific condition is met before proceeding with the intended automation.
+When using this strategy, Nexial instructs the underlying WebDriver to poll and wait until a specific condition is met before proceeding with the intended automation.
 Nexial implements the explicit wait strategy in 3 different ways: